christo/vpl/README.md

 * [x] github build workflow
 * [x] github build status badge
-* [ ] Try out [Hakyll](https://jaspervdj.be/hakyll/) or [Ema](https://srid.ca/ema-announce) for static site generation.
+* [x] Try out [Hakyll](https://jaspervdj.be/hakyll/) or [Ema](https://srid.ca/ema-announce) for static site generation.
-* [ ] front-end in typescript or purescript?
 * [ ] build script for dev
 * [ ] deploy script

 ## "Visual Programming Languages" Suck

 The first problem with Visual Programming Languages (VPLs) is the name.
 I'm using it because I know no better name in wide use.

 It stands to reason that anything called a "visual programming language" ought to be a programming language and this is, by definition what programmers use.
 The fundamental conflict here is that the design goals of many VPLs target self-identified non-programmers, casual programmers and learners, many of whom have allergies to being identified as a programmer and this forms a barrier to adoption.

 Programmers appear to dislike VPLs, probably because they are self-selected for the traditional